PTSSpace/MANIsimulation/README.md

 The MANIsimulation package requires ROS **Kinetic Kame**.
 Desktop-Full install is recommended for this package.

-2. If you didn't install Gazebo in step 1 (Gazebo7 is included in the ROS Kinetic Kame Desktop-Full install), install [`Gazebo`](http://gazebosim.org/tutorials?tut=install_ubuntu&cat=install) now:
+2. If you didn't install Gazebo in step 1 (Gazebo7 is included in the ROS Kinetic Kame Desktop-Full install), install [`Gazebo`](http://gazebosim.org/tutorials?tut=install_ubuntu&cat=install) now.
+You can test whether Gazebo is properly installed by typing ```$ gazebo```.
+An empty gazebo world should be launched.
 ```
 $ curl -sSL http://get.gazebosim.org | sh
 ```
-You can test whether Gazebo is properly installed by typing ```$ gazebo```.
-An empty gazebo world should be launched.

 3. Install [`ros_control`](http://wiki.ros.org/ros_control#Install):
 ```